Kai-Wen-Chen/SomePractice/README.md

 Given an integer which is the number of steps.
 We can take one or two steps each time.

-Find how many different ways of climbing stairs there are
+Find how many different ways of climbing stairs there are.

 ex: 1 => (1); 2 => (1, 1), (2); 3 => (1, 1, 1), (1, 2), (2, 1)